pop-team/pop-win/INSTALL.md

 Installation of contiki files for xm1000
 ----------------------------------------
-To compile the code for xm1000 mote, you will need to add the following files to your Contiki directory:
+To compile the code for xm1000 mote, you will need to add files to your Contiki directory.
+This is because Contiki doesn't provide them for xm1000, only for Z1 platform.

-In directory popwin/gatewayMote: decompress the files in archive contiki-xm1000-v2012-08-29.rar (along with popwin sources).
+In directory popwin/gatewayMote: decompress the files in archive popwin_patch_contiki3.tar.gz.
 Then copy the content of tools/ and platform/ directories in your Contiki directory.

+Please note that these files are based on the v2.7 ones and modified to work for Contiki 3.0.
+Getting the ones from the website (see below) won't work for Contiki 3.0.

-You can find the latest version of the code on page:
+You can find the latest version of the code on page (november 2015, currently for 2.7 only):

 	http://www.advanticsys.com/shop/asxm1000-p-24.html
 	http://www.advanticsys.com/wiki/index.php?title=XM1000